-The software is deployed on a target PC without any automated installer.
-All that is needed is to manually extract the files from the distribution package somewhere on a chosen disk drive and manually adapt the global configuration file (1.1.3):
+The software is deployed on a target PC manually, there's no automatic installer.
+All that is needed is to extract the files from the distribution package anywhere on a disk drive and manually adapt the main configuration file (1.1.3):

-- 1. Download the software zip package from ATH website1 and extract its contents to an arbitrary destination directory on your hard drive.
-This will be the directory from where you will run the ath.exe program via a command line window. - 2.
+- 1. Download the zip package from ATH website1 and extract its contents to an arbitrary destination directory on your hard drive. - 2.
 Create a root directory for your projects.
-The program will store all its output under this directory.
-(The destination directory can be set independently for each individual project in its definition file more on that later.) - 3.
-Setup the global configuration file (see 1.1.3).
+The program will store all its output under this directory in automatically created subdirectories, one per project. - 3.
+Adapt the global configuration file ath.cfg to your environemnt (see 1.1.3).

-Although Ath is an application for Windows OS, the program has no graphical user interface (i.e. no own window) and is run from a command line window (cmd.exe; normally located in C:\Windows\System32) by typing commands manually.
+Although Ath is an application for Windows OS, the program has no graphical user interface (i.e. no own window) and must be run from a command line window (cmd.exe; normally located in C:\Windows\ System32) by typing commands manually.
 It is out of scope of this document to describe the general work with the command line.
 See 1.1.4 for more details about how to run the program.

-1.1.3 Setting the configuration file
+1.1.3 Adapting the configuration file

 Before using the program a global configuration file ath.cfg must be adapted to the local environment.
-The file is located in the same directory as the program executable.
+The file is located in the same directory as the main executable (ath.exe).
 It is read each time the program is executed.
-It is an ordinary ASCII text file and must be edited in a plain text editor.
+It's an ordinary ASCII text file and must be edited in a plain text editor.
 The syntax is the same as for the horn definition file described in Chapter 4.